ox-ai/oxdb-lite/README.md

 # ox-db

+## about :

-ox-db is an open-source vector database specifically designed for storing and retrieving vector embeddings and also build rag system for ai assistent knowledge database storage
+**ox-db** is an open-source vector database specifically designed for storing and retrieving vector embeddings and also build rag system for ai assistent knowledge database storage

 ## Installation: